-Standards are recommended by zone, as shown in Figure 3.2, to better tailor recommendations with varying flood risk, natural hydrography, topography, climatological effects, and demographics throughout the river basin.
+As shown in Figure 3.2, standards are recommended by zone to better tailor recommendations with varying flood risk, natural hydrography, topography, climatological effects, and demographics throughout the river basin.
 Much of this variation can be attributed to variations in inherent flood risk by rainfall and population growth (urban versus rural communities).
 The zones were delineated along predefined HUC-8 boundaries.
-TABLE XX lists how standards vary by zone.
-Zone level standards are as follows.
+Table 3.1 lists how standards vary by zone.
+Zone-level standards are as follows.